Note: This post contains affiliate links. Read our full affiliate disclosure here

 Minerva Honeyfield, our female protagonist, is unfunnily stupid.
 She sounds like a spoiled child, calling everyone and everything boring when honestly she is the boring one with her incessant complaining.

-She within the context of this plot has been sent to live in the countryside with her aunt and uncle due to her passion in writing novels which has caused her to refuse a slew of suitors for she will not marry unless and until a man will allow her to have the freedom to be herself.
+Within the context of this plot has been sent to live in the countryside with her aunt and uncle due to her passion for writing novels which have caused her to refuse a slew of suitors for she will not marry unless and until a man will allow her to have the freedom to be herself.